GSR927/OS-Tutorial/README.md

+This is a Operating Systems Mini Project.
-Iru.ccp contains the codes to find pagefaults, hit ratio and miss ratio srtf.cpp contains a C++ program to implement Shortest Remaining Time First
+Iru.ccp contains the codes to find pagefaults, hit ratio and miss ratio. srtf.cpp contains a C++ program to implement Shortest Remaining Time First